-No. Candidates will not be penalized for having other career development awards, but there can be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.
+No. Candidates will not be penalized for having other awards, but there can be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.

-I am the principal investigator or co-principal investigator of a National Institutes of Health R01.
+I am the principal investigator of a National Institutes of Health R01.
 Can I apply for this award?

-No. An award will not be made if the applicant has been or becomes the principal investigator or co-principal investigator on a National Institutes of Health, peer-reviewed, R01 or equivalent research grant on or before the CSDA award start date.
+No. An award will not be made if the applicant has been or becomes the principal investigator of a single or multi-principal investigator National Institutes of Health, peer reviewed R01 or equivalent research grant on or before July 1, 2018.
 This includes but is not limited to: research projects that are part of a P01 program project, P50 center grant or a U01 cooperative agreement, DP1, DP2 R37 and VA Merit grants.

 I have a National Institutes of Health K series award or other research support.
 Can I propose the same scientific aims?

 No. The aims proposed on your CSDA application must be distinct from those of other awards, with no budgetary overlap.
 To avoid conflicts in the event that your proposal receives a funding recommendation, we strongly suggest that you do not propose the same aims and budget in different grant applications.

 Where can my mentor and department chair access the online support forms needed for my application?

 When you, the applicant, provide the contact information for the mentor and department chair at https://ddcf-csda.aibs.org, they will be emailed instructions on how to access the online confidential support forms.
 We strongly suggest you provide the contact information for your mentor and department chair at the website above well in advance of the pre-proposal application submission deadline of 3 p.m.
 ET on December 1, 2017.

 My mentor and/or department chair would like to provide letters of support on institutional letterhead.
 Can I append these to my pre-proposal application?